 We use similar privacy standards to populate Points of Interest that we utilize for Strava Metro and the Global Heatmap.
 You can learn more about those practices here.

-If one of the points is inaccurate (bathroom is closed or water fountain isn’t on, for example) how do I report it for the rest of the community?
+If one of the points is inaccurate, for example, a bathroom is closed, or a water fountain isn’t working, how do I report it to the rest of the community?

 We ask that you report any issues to our maps data provider, OpenStreetMap, to reflect accurately on Strava Maps.
 This article has details on how.